 Disclosure of your personal information to third parties

 In order to provide you with our services and products, we occasionally need to disclose your personal information to agents, contractors and other third parties who support our operation, such as mailing houses, data management providers, providers of marketing and communications, credit card processors and banks in Australia.
+Some donations to AGITG may be processed off-site by a third party.

 If you make a donation to us then we may provide your contact details to other like-minded charities.
 These organisations may then contact you with information that may be of interest to you.
 You may elect not to have your information disclosed in this way by ticking the opt out box on our donation forms or contacting GI Cancer Institute/ AGITG directly via email@example.com.